 Devil's club is a ferocious Pacific Northwest native plant.
-It makes an interesting conversation point in the garden as part of a natural landscape, with wicked spines and impressive height.
+With its wicked spines and impressive height, it makes an interesting conversation point in the garden and as part of a natural landscape.
 Oplopanax devil's club is perfect for shady areas of the garden where soil is nitrogen rich and moist.
 If you are looking for a unique, but native specimen, a devil's club growing in your garden will provide a wonderful surprise and many seasons of interest.

 Devil's Club Information

 Devil's club plant (Oplopanax horridus) is a historical medicinal and herbal plant used for centuries by First Nations people.
 It is also known as devil’s walking stick or bear’s claw.
 Oplopanax devil's club is found from Alaska down through the western-most Canadian provinces and into Washington, Oregon, Idaho and Montana.
 It is also found in the Great Lakes area.
 The plant is well armored, with spines of many different sizes decorating the stems and even undersides of leaves.
 Leaves are reminiscent of maples and the plant can grow 3 to 9 feet (0.9-2.7 m.) in height.
 The plant also produces panicles of white flowers which become thick clusters of red berries, favored by bears and other wild animals.